La Maison Simons: 1960s to 2008

-1961 marked a turning point for La Maison Simons as it entered a growth phase with its new store in Place Sainte-Foy, where home decor was introduced, as well as new brands for men and women in their thirties and forties.
+In 1961, La Maison Simons entered a growth phase with a new store at Place Sainte-Foy in Quebec City, its first location beyond the original flagship, where home decor was introduced as well as new brands for men and women.
 In 1981, a new store opened in Galeries de la Capitale, also in Quebec City.
 La Maison Simons opened new Quebec locations in Sherbrooke and Montreal in 1999.
 Two years later, in 2001, a store was opened at Promenades Saint-Bruno.
 The final new location in the burst of expansion was in 2002, when La Maison Simons opened a new store in Laval, Quebec.

 Celebrating the 400th anniversary of Quebec City in 2008, La Maison Simons gifted a restored fountain, the Fontaine de Tourny, imported from France.
 The fountain was originally positioned in Bordeaux's Allées de Tourny, named after Aubert Tourny, a French intendant remembered for his contribution to the beautification of Bordeaux, Quebec City's sister city.
-It was built in the mid-19th century and won a gold medal at the Paris world exposition of 1855.
+It was built in the mid-19th century and won a gold medal at the Paris World Exposition of 1855.
 The Fontaine de Tourny was installed in front of the National Assembly of Quebec in April 2007.

 In August 2008, the retailer chose to withdraw its fall catalogue after complaints its models were too thin.